Before Black, queer artists were mainstream, there was Qaadir Howard

 Throughout the album are snippets of conversations Howard had with his family, primarily his mother who passed away of cancer in 2019.

 “When I was recording those conversations, I didn’t know how I was going to use them.
-I told her, this is not going to go to waste.
-We’re gonna make this into something beautiful,” Howard says.
+I told her, ‘this is not going to go to waste.
+We’re gonna make this into something beautiful,'” Howard says.
 “Some of those interludes, I was literally crying through them.
-So when a person says, I put my blood, sweat and tears into this, that’s literally what this is.
+So when a person says, I put my blood, sweat, and tears into this, that’s literally what this is.
 This is life, death, the hero’s journey.”

 “I think my passion and my belief in this project is really bringing people into it,” he continues.
 “Because above everything that I’ve ever done on YouTube, even when, say, 10 years down the line I’ve done a number of other things, this project, The Queens Manifest: Reloaded, will be that project for me that I’ll hold so close to me because it saved my life.
-I feel it gave me something to fight for when I feel like so much was taken away from me.
+I feel it gave me something to fight for when I feel like so much was taken away from me.”